coffeescript-cookbook/coffeescript-cookbook.github.io/chapters/design_patterns/adapter.md

 ## Discussion

-Adapter is usefull when you have to organize an interaction between two objects with different interfaces.
+Adapter is useful when you have to organize an interaction between two objects with different interfaces.
 It can happen when you use 3-rd party libraries  or you work with legacy code.
-In any case be carefull with adapter: it can be helpfull but it can instigate design errors.
+In any case be careful with adapter: it can be helpful but it can instigate design errors.